Don't mess with mayo

 Basically, no amount of artificial ingredients will substitute for eggs and oil to deliver a great mayo.
 Ingredients are listed in descending order of proportion by weight, and if oil and egg feature in the first three ingredients, you've usually found a mayo that bears the closest resemblance in both texture and taste to homemade.

 Mayos that performed well in our taste tests shared similar features, which gave them an edge over the also-rans:

 Fat (sadly, there is no substitute)

-Mayo with the most fat (oil) will most likely score as well with your family as they have in our trials.
-Obviously, more fat means more kilojoules – but when the trade-off is flavour, it's worth eating a little less and savouring the better taste.
+Mayo with the most fat (oil) have generally rated highest with our taste testers when examining supermarket mayonnaise.
+Obviously, more fat means more kilojoules – but when the trade-off is flavour, it might be worth eating a little less and savouring the better taste.

 Season to taste

 Mustard, spices and salt in particular are commonly added to mayonnaise for flavour.
 However it seems that this is an area where personal taste can play a part in determining the quality of a mayo - some people enjoy some seasoning, while others prefer a simpler recipe.